ProFormA/taskxml/gradinghints/whitepaper-grades.md

 #### nullify-condition (without s)

 Specifies a simple comparison condition when the sub result of a pointed-at node should get nullified.
 This simple comparison condition is [attributed with one of the six common comparison operators](#attributes-of-the-nullify-condition-element).
-Further it contains operands that refer to [tests](#the-nullify-test-ref-element), [combine nodes](#the-nullify-combine-ref-element) are that specify a [numerical constant](#the-nullify-literal-element), which a result should be compared to.
+Further it contains operands that refer to [tests](#the-nullify-test-ref-element) or [combine nodes](#the-nullify-combine-ref-element) or that specify a [numerical constant](#the-nullify-literal-element), which a result should be compared to.

     <xs:complexType name="grades-nullify-condition-type">
         <xs:sequence>